-The choice of the number of degrees of freedom for the K-means algorithm can be somewhat arbitrary (Christiansen 2007), particularly for atmospheric data which does not usually provide strong evidence of multimodality; e.g. Stephenson et al. (2004), Ambaum (2008).
-In the case of the work presented in this paper the choice of the number clusters is based on both the evidence of three preferred jet locations presented by Woollings et al. (2010a), and by the more heuristic argument that the three clusters appear to adequately capture the qualitative behaviour observed in time-series of the jet profile U. Here the cluster analysis is not intended to provide evidence of multimodality but rather to provide a simple means of characterising the variability of the jet which can be readily applied to forecast data.
+The choice of the number of degrees of freedom for the Kmeans algorithm can be somewhat arbitrary (Christiansen, 2007), particularly for atmospheric data that does not usually provide strong evidence of multimodality; see e.g. Stephenson et al. (2004) and Ambaum (2008).
+In the case of the work presented in this article, the choice of the number clusters is based on both the evidence of three preferred jet locations presented by Woollings et al. (2010a) and the more heuristic argument that the three clusters appear adequately to capture the qualitative behaviour observed in time series of the jet profile U. Here the cluster analysis is not intended to provide evidence of multimodality but rather to provide a simple means of characterizing the variability of the jet which can be readily applied to forecast data.